African Parks: History

 The organization began managing Akagera with the Rwanda Development Board in 2009, Zakouma in 2010, and Chinko in 2014.
 African Parks entered into a memorandum of understanding with Chad's government in February 2015 to establish Ennedi as a protected area, which became a Natural and Cultural Reserve.
 Malawi's government entered into agreements for African Parks to start managing Liwonde and Nkhotakota in August 2015.
 The Wyss Foundation funded African Parks' lion reintroduction project in Akagera in 2015.
 During 2016–2017, African Parks worked to relocate 500 elephants and other animals from Liwonde and Majete to Nkhotakota.
 Prince Harry assisted with the translocation, which was done in partnership with the Malawian Department of National Parks and Wildlife, and funded largely by the Nationale Postcode Loterij.

 In March 2017, African Parks received $65 million from the Wyss Foundation to fund conservation efforts in Malawi's Liwonde National Park and Majete and Nkhotakota Wildlife Reserves, as well as Rwanda's Akagera National Park, and supported the addition of up to five other protected areas to African Parks' management portfolio.
 African Parks entered into a ten-year agreement in mid-2017 to help manage Benin's Pendjari National Park, then agreed to manage Mozambique's Bazaruto Archipelago National Park in December.
 In 2018, the organization signed an agreement to manage Ennedi Natural and Cultural Reserve.
+In 2022, the Republic of South Sudan and African Parks signed a 10-year agreement to manage Bandingilo National Park and Boma National Park and the Great Nile Migration Landscape.
+In 2024, African Parks celebrated 20 years of operation in Majete Wildlife Reserve.